keu/docs/software_versioned_docs/version-0.16/customize-image.md

 ## Overview

-The Astronomer Software CLI was built to be the easiest way to develop with Apache Airflow, whether you're developing on your local machine or deploying code to Astronomer.
+The Astronomer CLI was built to be the easiest way to develop with Apache Airflow, whether you're developing on your local machine or deploying code to Astronomer.
 The guidelines below will cover a few ways you can customize the Docker Image that gets pushed up to Airflow every time you rebuild your image locally via `$ astro dev start` or deploy to Astronomer via `$ astro deploy`.

 More specifically, this doc includes instructions for how to: